-You can find packets containing 200 seeds available for purchase at Burpee.
+You can find packets of 200 seeds available for purchase at Burpee.

 Are you looking for a heat and stress tolerant snap variety that will grow in nearly any climate?
 ‘Prevail’ will, indeed, prevail.

-‘Prevail’ sets flavorful, dark green pods that grow to 5 1/2 inches long, ready to harvest after 60 days.
+‘Prevail’ sets flavorful, dark green pods that grow to 5 1/2 inches long, ready to harvest in 60 days.